 15 Rules from Tracy Anderson for Fast Weight Loss

 Standing at just 5'0" tall, Tracy Anderson may not look like a force to be reckoned with, but the pint-sized fitness guru has built a training empire that's worth an impressive $35 million.
-That's more than twice as much as Insanity creator Shaun T's net worth, so she's clearly doing something right.
+That means Tracy Anderson's diet tips must be effective, right?

 After more than two decades in the industry, 170 fitness DVDs, five gyms, and retail products that span from sportswear to protein powders, Anderson has won the devotion of fitness enthusiasts and über fit celebs (like J.Lo, Gwyneth Paltrow and Kim Kardashian).
 One of the reasons people flock to her is because she's actually super relatable.
 After she left her Indiana hometown at 18 to pursue a career in ballet, she gained 40 pounds—despite the fact that she was dancing every day.
 She's also gained 60 pounds during her first pregnancy and 38 during her second pregnancy with her daughter Penelope.
 By sticking to her self-developed Tracy Anderson Method (which was basically the basis of cardio dance, by the way), she was able to bounce back from these challenges—and she adamantly believes she can help anyone who truly wants to get in shape and change their life do the same.

 Though not all members of the fitness community agree with all of her suggestions or workout methods, a good bulk of her tips are backed sound science and undebatable common sense—and those are the tips you'll find here.
-Pick a few from the lot below to weave into your slim down plan, and continue to fuel the fat-burning fire with these 30 Best Fat-Burning Foods for the very best results!
+Pick a few from the lot below to weave into your slim down plan, and continue to fuel the fat-burning fire with these best fat-burning foods for the very best results!

 So long as you aren't new to the fitness scene, Anderson suggests training for an hour a day, six days a week.
 "Do 30 minutes of cardio training (dancing, jogging, aerobics) and 30 minutes of muscular structure (weights and stretches).
 Do it six days a week for the rest of your life, she says, adding, "Every day that you don't work out you are gaining weight or staying the same."

 At the same time, however, she recognizes that newbies need to ease into their new fitness routine.
 "Start with a couple of days a week.
 After you've been [working out] three to four days a week for a month or so, you'll be able to add a fifth day—and it's not going to be hell!"
 Anderson explains.
-And find that you have trouble keeping your head in the weight loss game, don't miss these 40 Tips for Motivation That Actually Work.
+And find that you have trouble keeping your head in the weight loss game, don't miss these motivation tips that actually work.
 They can help you get your bootie to the gym on the reg so the weight will continue to melt off your frame.

-Like many other trainers, the 41-year old fitness experts advises against sit-ups and crunches.
-Doing sit ups doesn't really burn many calories, so not only can you do crunches every day for years without seeing any dramatic results, the exercises can also cause neck and back strain.
+Like many other trainers, the 41-year old fitness experts advise against sit-ups and crunches.
+Doing sit-ups doesn't really burn many calories, so not only can you do crunches every day for years without seeing any dramatic results, the exercises can also cause neck and back strain.
 "Moves such as crunches which concentrate on the one area create an imbalance in the body and encourage bulk," Anderson says.
 That's because you'll be building muscle under a layer of fat.
-To let those abs lines shine through, add high-intensity interval training sprints to your weekly fitness routine.
-Not only does cardio build lean muscle and burn calories, the action of driving the legs initiates the core.
+To let those ab lines shine through, add high-intensity interval training sprints to your weekly fitness routine.
+Not only does cardio build lean muscle and burn calories, but the action of driving the legs also initiates the core.
 The faster you go and the shorter your recovery, the more your abs will develop.

 After working out, the body needs a combination of protein and carbohydrates to repair muscle tissue and restock depleted energy stores.
 So while it may be unconventional and surprising, it's not totally crazy that Tracy always keeps an organic dark chocolate bar in her gym bag.
 If you're interested in trying her recovery method, we suggest pairing a small chunk of dark chocolate with something like fruit and nuts.